chulwoopack/chulwoopack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Dr. Chulwoo Pack, an Assistant Professor at South Dakota State University (SDSU) in Brookings, SD, specializes in Electrical Engineering and Computer Science (EECS).
 He holds a Ph.D. in computer science from the University of Nebraska-Lincoln, obtained in 2023.
 Prior to that, he completed his BS and MS degrees at South Dakota State University in 2015 and 2017, respectively.
-The long-term vision for his research is to establish the fundamental framework for computer vision system to support human users.
-Progressing towards this vision, he has continued to grow his research in the following areas: image processing, document image analysis, visual question and answer, machine learning, and deep learning.
+The long-term vision for his research is to **establish the fundamental framework for computer vision system to support human users**.
+Progressing towards this vision, he has continued to grow his research in the following areas: **image processing**, **document image analysis**, **visual question and answer**, **machine learning**, and **deep learning**.

 <!---